Russia says it knocked out Ukraine air defenses - NewsBreak

 Russia says it knocked out Ukraine air defenses

-MOSCOW — The Russian military says it has knocked out Ukraine’s air defense assets and airbases.
+MOSCOW (AP) — The Russian military says it has knocked out Ukraine’s air defense assets and airbases.

 The Russian Defense Ministry said the Russian strikes have “suppressed air defense means of the Ukrainian military,” adding that the infrastructure of Ukraine’s military bases has been incapacitated.”
 It denied the claims that a Russian warplane was shot down over Ukraine.